mattwar/iqtoolkit/docs/blog/building-part-02.md

 The `ObjectReader` creates a new instance of type `T` for each row read by the `DbDataReader`.
 It uses the reflection API `FieldInfo.SetValue` to assign values to each field of the object.
 When the `ObjectReader` is first created it instantiates an instance of the nested `Enumerator` class.
 This enumerator is handed out when the `GetEnumerator` method is called.
-Since `DataReader`’s cannot reset and execute again, the enumerator can only be handed out once.
+Since `DataReader`'s cannot reset and execute again, the enumerator can only be handed out once.
 If `GetEnumerator` is called a second time an exception is thrown.